Bisimulation for quantum processes: Preliminaries

 \subsection{Basic quantum mechanics}

 According to von Neumann's formalism of quantum mechanics \cite{vN55}, an isolated physical system is associated with a Hilbert space which is called the {\it state space} of the system.
 A {\it pure state} of a quantum system is a normalized vector in its state space, and a {\it mixed state} is represented by a density operator on the state space.
 Here a density operator $\rho$ on Hilbert space $\h$ is a positive linear operator such that $\tr(\rho)= 1$.
 Another equivalent representation of density operator is probabilistic ensemble of pure states.
 In particular, given an ensemble $\{(p_i,|\psi_i\rangle)\}$ where $p_i \geq 0$, $\sum_{i}p_i=1$, and $|\psi_i\rangle$ are pure states, then $\rho=\sum_{i}p_i[|\psi_i\rangle]$ is a density operator.
 Here $[|\psi_i\rangle]$ denotes the abbreviation of $|\psi_i\>\langle\psi_i|$.
 Conversely, each density operator can be generated by an ensemble of pure states in this way.

-It is mathematically convenient to allow the trace of a density operator to be less than 1, which makes it possible to represent both the actual state (by the normalized density operator) and the probability with which the state is reached (by its trace) in a single expression \cite{Se04}.
-Then the set of (partial) density operators on $\h$ can be defined as
+The set of density operators on $\h$ is defined as

 The state space of a composite system (for example, a quantum system consisting of many qubits) is the tensor product of the state spaces of its components.
 For a mixed state $\rho$ on $\h_1 \otimes \h_2$, partial traces of $\rho$ have explicit physical meanings: the density operators $\tr_{\h_1}\rho$ and $\tr_{\h_2}\rho$ are exactly the reduced quantum states of $\rho$ on the second and the first component system, respectively.
 Note that in general, the state of a composite system cannot be decomposed into tensor product of the reduced states on its component systems.
 A well-known example is the 2-qubit state